 The amount of the mortgage loan sought.

 Supplemental Information.
 The Credit Union may collect additional information it deems necessary in connection with the request for the extension of credit.
-However, once the information outlined in (ii) is received, it has received an application for the purposes of the three business day timing requirement for the Loan Estimate.
+However, once the information outlined in (ii) is received, an application has been received for the purposes of the three business day timing requirement for the Loan Estimate.

 Changed Circumstances.
 If “changed circumstances” result in increased costs for any settlement services such that the charges at settlement would exceed the tolerances for those charges, the Credit Union may provide a revised Loan Estimate to the borrower.
 The term “changed circumstances” means: